TissueImageAnalytics/iguana/README.md

 - Lumen segmentation
 - Tissue type classification

 Refer to [this repository](https://github.com/TissueImageAnalytics/cerberus) for details on how to run Cerberus.
+Note, in this repo we also assume that tissue masks have been extracted before running Cerberus.

 ### Feature Extraction
 To perform feature extraction run `extract-feats.py`.
 To see a full list of command line arguments, use: